Buena Vista, Paraguay

-Buena Vista is a city in Paraguay, Caazapá Department; the beginning of this city was the result of the new political division of the country on June 25, 1945.
+Buena Vista is a city in Caazapá Department, Paraguay.
+The beginning of this city was the result of the new political division of the country on June 25, 1945.

 Etymology

 Its name describes the beautiful environment of the place.

 Geography

-Buena Vista is 266 km away from Asunción.
+Buena Vista is 266 km away from Asunción, between San Juan Nepomuceno and Caazapá.

 Weather

-Temperatures range from 21 °C to 37 °C in summer, in winter the minimum is 1 °C. ThE city is located in one of the regions with most precipitation, which is the reason why it is the best place for farming and cattle rising.
+Temperatures range from 21 °C to 37 °C in summer; in winter, the minimum is 1 °C. The city is located in one of the regions with the most precipitation, which is why it is the best place for farming and cattle raising.

-Demography

-There are 5,340 inhabitants, 2,773 are men and 2,567 women, according to the 2002 Census.
-In the urban area there are 1,416 people and the rural area, 3,924 people.

 Economy

 The main activity is farming and cattle raising.

-Tourism

-Wonderful landscapes which refer to the city's name "Buena Vista" (Good View) can be appreciated.
-Capiibary River is great for fishing.